 To begin the online grant application process, applicants will need to create an account by providing basic information (email address, password, name, organization, EIN#, address, etc.).
 Once you have initially created your account, you will be able to access current and past grant applications.

-The following are tutorials which have been provided by our vendor, Foundant, to help you create an account and begin completing your application.
+The following is a tutorial which has been provided by our vendor, Foundant, to help you create an account and begin completing your application: Applicant Tutorial

-Applicant Tutorial

 Eligibility